Home Buying #Industry News #Real Estate

 Exports of goods drove growth in Q1, followed by accumulations of business non-farm inventories.
 Higher imports and weak residential resale activity stalled overall growth.

-Canada’s Economy Grew 0.1% in March, With an Increase Projected of 0.1% in April
+Canada’s Economy Shrank 0.1% in April, With a Decline Projected of 0.1% in May

-March’s GDP rose 0.1%, with 9 of 20 sectors expanding this month.
-According to Statistics Canada’s preliminary estimate for April, GDP growth is expected to be 0.1%.
-This advanced estimate is due to increases in mining, quarrying, and oil and gas extraction, as well as finance and insurance, partially offset by declines in manufacturing.
+April’s GDP declined 0.1%, with 10 of 20 sectors expanding this month.
+According to Statistics Canada’s preliminary estimate for May, GDP is expected to decline 0.1%.
+This advanced estimate is due to declines in mining, quarrying, and oil and gas extraction, public administration, and retail trade, offset by an increase in real estate and rental and leasing.

 Housing Investment Declines